cms-dev/cms/README.md

 - Taipei High School Programming Contest, Taiwan, October 2012;

-- training camps for the selections of the national teams of Australia, Italy and Latvia.
+- training camps for the selections of the national IOI teams of Australia, India, Italy and Latvia.

 - laboratory exercises and exams of the course "Algorithms and data structures" at University of Trento (year 2011-2012).

+If you used CMS for a contest, selection, or a similar event, and want to publicize this information, we would be more than happy to hear from you and add it to this list.